topdev104/equito-docs/Validator Network/README.md

 **Zero-Knowledge Proofs (ZKPs), Specifically zk-SNARKs** Zero-knowledge proofs, particularly zk-SNARKs, are instrumental in Equito Bridge for achieving efficient and secure on-chain verification without revealing sensitive transaction details.

-1. **Generation of zk-SNARKs**: When a multi-signature transaction is submitted to Equito Bridge's smart contract on the destination chain, the originating chain generates a zk-SNARK proof.
+1. **Generation of zk-SNARKs**: When a multi-signature transaction is submitted to Equito Bridge's smart contract on the destination chain, the contract verify it by using zk-SNARKs proof.
 This proof is derived from the complete transaction data, but it doesn't disclose the specifics.

 2. **Efficient Verification**: Equito Bridge's smart contract is equipped with a zk-SNARK verification mechanism.
-Upon receiving a transaction along with its zk-SNARK proof, the smart contract can swiftly verify the proof without needing to access or reveal the underlying transaction data.
+Upon receiving a multi-sig transaction, the smart contract can swiftly verify the proof without needing to access or reveal the underlying transaction data.
 This process is highly efficient and minimizes computational resources.

 3. **Transaction Privacy**: The beauty of zk-SNARKs is that they preserve transaction privacy.
 Despite the smart contract verifying the transaction's authenticity, it does not gain access to transaction amounts, sender/receiver addresses, or other confidential details.
 This ensures that user privacy is maintained at a high level.